Dan12-a/spoken_multi_handwritten_digit_recogniztion/README.md

 README.md: This file, containing instructions and information about the project.

 ## Additionally, here's how you can **create** and **run** a Jupyter Notebook:
-1.Open Jupyter Notebook by running jupyter notebook command in your terminal or command prompt.
+1. Open Jupyter Notebook by running jupyter notebook command in your terminal or command prompt.
-Click on "New" -> click on "Folder".
+2 .Click on "New" -> click on "Folder".
-After Creating "Folder" Click on thar "Folder"
+3. After Creating "Folder" Click on thar "Folder"
-Click on "Upload" -> upload the "trained_model.p" Click on "New" -> "Python 3" to create a new Python 3 notebook.
+4. Click on "Upload" -> upload the "trained_model.p"
+5. Click on "New" -> "Python 3" to create a new Python 3 notebook.
-You can then start copy and paste to run code sucessfully Save your notebook with a meaningful name.
+6. You can then start copy and paste to run code sucessfully
+7. Save your notebook with a meaningful name.
-2.TO RUN JUST CLICK **RUN** ON JUPYTER NOTEBOOK**
+8. TO RUN JUST CLICK **RUN** ON JUPYTER NOTEBOOK**

 ## Additional Notes:
 - The CNN model architecture and training code are adapted from the MNIST dataset example in Keras.